electro-cute-angels/informatic-flows/blender-bone-animation-exporter/README.md

 - If no bones appear in the dropdown, ensure your armature has bones and is properly rigged
 - If the exported CSV contains unchanging values, check that your animation actually moves the selected bone
-- For optimal results, use animations with clear, distinct movements
 - Large files may take longer to process - use the Frame Step option to reduce file size

 ## License